-We know that every donation entrusted to us is precious for the children that we serve, and to the people who have chosen to help us feed those hungry children.
+We know that every donation entrusted to us is precious - for the children that we serve, and to the people who have chosen to help us feed those hungry children.
 This is why we remain determined to meet the innate goodness of our supporters with good stewardship.

-of all our income goes towards our charitable activities and we are delighted to share that in 2023, Mary's Meals Ireland achieved a figure of 96%.
+to provide food aid, offer trauma counselling and set up We stand by our commitment to ensure that at least 93% of all our income goes towards our charitable activities and we are delighted to share that in 2023, a figure of 95.5% was achieved globally.